Family Finances Parenting Pregnancy & Babies

 Childcare and Preschool Education

-While Government subsidies are available to offset preschool fees, it is still worthwhile for parents to top up their children’s CDA and use it to pay for the out-of-pocket fees after subsidies.
+While government subsidies are available to offset preschool fees, it is still worthwhile for parents to top up their children’s CDA and use it to pay for the out-of-pocket fees after subsidies.
 After all, you’d technically only be paying half the fees since the government matches your CDA contributions dollar-for-dollar, up to the co-matching cap for each birth order.

 Special Needs